Referee Clinics and Refreshers:

 See Rules and Regulations -> Reporting for more info on Game Reports.

-Effective Immediately it is now mandatory for referees officiating for KWSL games to sign up to receive their payments by Electronic Funds Transfer (EFT).
+Effective Immediately: It is now mandatory for referees officiating for KWSL games to sign up to receive their payments by Electronic Funds Transfer (EFT).
 The KWSL requires the appropriate KWSL Direct Deposit Authorization form, completed and signed, and MUST be accompanied by either a void cheque or a printout from the official’s financial institution.
 We will not accept copies of direct deposit information submitted to other Leagues.

 Discrepancies in pay of an official may be appealed by that official to the Referee Scheduler / Referee in Chief and KWSL Treasurer.
+Discrepancies regarding overpayments will be handled at the discretion of the Referee Scheduler and the KWSL Executive.

 It is the responsibility of the Officials to report: any missed payments, errors or notifications received from their institution regarding payment from KWSL, changes to their banking information, changes to current mailing address, etc.